-The Flexible-Firm Model - Atkinson (1986)
+The Flexible-Firm Model Origins

 - The core group: consists of full-time primary workers and internal workers who are integral to the functionality of the organisation, functionally-flexible and difficult to replace, due to high-level skills, knowledge and experience.

-In contrast, the peripheral group consists of secondary workers, who are often less skilled and less experienced.
-The numbers of people in the peripheral group is highly variable, as their skills are easily available in the labour market.
-This means that they can be sourced at short-notice, in accordance with the number and type of particular tasks and are often only needed at particularly task-heavy periods of the week.
+- In contrast, the peripheral group: consists of secondary workers, who are often less skilled and less experienced.
+The numbers of people in the peripheral group are highly variable, as their skills are easily available in the labour market.
+This means that they can be sourced at short notice, in accordance with the number and type of particular tasks and are often only needed at particularly task-heavy periods of the week.

-Diagram derived from Ritson (2011).
+Diagram derived from Ritson (2011)

 In addition to his core and peripheral groups, Atkinson also identified three different forms of flexibility within an organisation.
 These are:

-· Functional Flexibility.
-This is associated with high-skill levels across many different tasks, as exhibited by the core group of workers.
+- Functional Flexibility - This is associated with high-skill levels across many different tasks, as exhibited by the core group of workers.
 It allows management to relocate core workers between multiple workforces and tasks.
 Developing functional flexibility within a workforce generally requires increased training, more flexible working hours and re-evaluation of payment/value to the company.

-· Numerical Flexibility.
-This generally applies to the peripheral workforce, and is related to the volume of low-skilled workers available in the labour market.
+- Numerical Flexibility - This generally applies to the peripheral workforce and is related to the volume of low-skilled workers available in the labour market.
 Numerical flexibility means that employers can match labour demands with the number of employees under contract at the company.
 This can be achieved through the of flexible employment methods such as short-term contracts, outsourcing, temporary workers and other means.

-· Financial Flexibility.
-Financial flexibility refers to the capability of organisations to adjust the price (pay) of labour in accordance with the supply and demand of workers within the company.
+- Financial Flexibility - Financial flexibility refers to the capability of organisations to adjust the price (pay) of labour in accordance with the supply and demand of workers within the company.
 It also refers to the compensation granted to individuals upon the termination of their contracts.
 Thus, financial flexibility is related to and supportive of numerical and functional flexibility.

 In addition to the three forms of flexibility, Atkinson outlined two dimensions in which flexibility can be applied:

-· Flexibility in Employment.
-Flexibility in employment is a concept regarding the labour market.
+- Flexibility in Employment - Flexibility in employment is a concept regarding the labour market.
 Since perhaps the 1960s, employers have found new and innovative ways to make the size and composition of their work-forces far more flexible.
-These include part-time and ‘zero-hours’ contracts, sub-contracting, remote workers, and many more.
+These include part-time and ‘zero-hours’ contracts, sub-contracting, remote workers and many more.

-It allows the business to match the volume and skill-level of staff to their requirements at the time, which may in the long-term lead to lower wage and other staff-related costs, and may provide a competitive edge over market competitors.
+It allows the business to match the volume and skill-level of staff to their requirements at the time, which may in the long-term lead to lower wage and other staff-related costs and provide a competitive edge over market competitors.

 However, this model carries a degree of risk due to its proactive nature – if predictions suggest the need for cuts and the company lays off staff needlessly, productivity may drop and the competitivity of the organisation may fall off as it struggles to keep up with its rivals, leading to further needs for cuts.
-Therefore, this model should be in place at all times theoretically but only physically implemented when necessary, due to its risky nature.
-In addition, this model is often considered unnecessarily objective and is seemingly unfair on low-skilled, “peripheral” employees, who are – unlike core employees – not exposed to training and will, therefore, remain within the periphery.
-Some instead argue that this is too simplistic a model, and core and peripheral status is flexible and changes in accordance with demands within the company.
-Furthermore, it is also suggested that employers often contract ‘peripheral’ workers to fill high-skilled, specialist gaps in the ‘core’ workforce.